 If a female has not yet reached menopause, the doctor will likely advise on the best time to test the testosterone levels.
 This is because they fluctuate throughout the menstrual cycle.

 However, the quantity of testosterone in the drugs may not be enough to raise levels, or the body may not be able to absorb them sufficiently.

-A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on women as on men: raising energy levels, decreasing fatigue, and increasing the sex drive.
+A doctor may administer testosterone injections or pellets, expecting these treatments to have the same effect on males as on males: raising energy levels, decreasing fatigue, and increasing the sex drive.

-However, many doctors advise women not to take testosterone.
-Likewise, the United States Food and Drug Administration (FDA) have approved few testosterone-based treatments for women.
+However, many doctors advise females not to take testosterone.
+Likewise, the United States Food and Drug Administration (FDA) have approved few testosterone-based treatments for females.
 This is because the side effects can include:

-The 2014 task force advised against treating low testosterone levels in women due to a lack of research.
-However, they noted as an exception that women with a condition called hypoactive sexual desire disorder should receive treatment.
+The 2014 task force advised against treating low testosterone levels in females due to a lack of research.
+However, they noted as an exception that females with a condition called hypoactive sexual desire disorder should receive treatment.

-A doctor may instead recommend alternative therapies to treat the symptoms of low testosterone in women.
+A doctor may instead recommend alternative therapies to treat the symptoms of low testosterone in females.
 These treatments and lifestyle changes can include:

 - sex therapy

 - taking over-the-counter dehydroepiandrosterone (DHEA) supplements

 DHEA is a steroid hormone that is also produced by the adrenal glands.
 Supplements are also available to purchase online.
 The Endocrine Society advise against routine supplementation with DHEA, however, as researchers have yet to prove that supplementation is safe and efficient in the long term.